g3k0/MintGovernance/README.md

 This project demonstrates a basic Governance DApp use case.

+The purpose of the voting is to mint some tokens to the owner account.

 ## Tech Stack
 The project has been implemented using [HardHat framework](https://hardhat.org/) and make use of the [OpenZeppelin](https://www.openzeppelin.com/) smart contracts: